cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - Some patients may have vivid and detailed imagery, while others may imagine harmful or no parent figures.
 - Therapists should keep principles of the protocol in mind to effectively work with any patient engagement.

-**Challenges and Considerations**

-- Particular challenges (such as imagining harmful or no parent figures) are addressed later in the chapter.
-- Considerations pertaining to each insecure attachment subtype are addressed in Chapters 11, 12, and 13.

 ### GENERAL CONTEXT PRINCIPLES

 **General Context and Principles**

-- The IPF (Intensive Psychotherapy of Families) method's fundamental agent of change is the patient's active engagement with ideal parent figure imagery.
+- The IPF method's fundamental agent of change is the patient's active engagement with ideal parent figure imagery.
 - A therapist's way of being with the patient, embodying qualities of good attachment figures, facilitates the imagery work and supports attachment repair through the therapy relationship.
 - **The therapist embodies general factors**: physical presence, consistency, reliability, and interest in the patient.
 - **The therapist's engagement with facilitating and guiding the IPF process promotes secure attachment through five behavioral pillars**: soothing, reassurance, attunement, expressed delight, and support for exploration.